If you’re visiting Paris, France for the first time, these travel tips will help ensure you have an awesome trip

 I know, that sounds wonderful, I get it – trust me.
 In terms of the main sites in Paris, however, the Eiffel Tower is sort-of an island.
 It’s a fair bit away from a lot of other things.
 If you stay near the Eiffel Tower, nearly everything else is at least a 45 minute walk away.

 The neighborhood of the Louvre, on the other hand, is very centrally located.
 The Louvre is located in the First Arrondissement (1e) and will be very expensive, but I recommend that area so you can at least check out a map and pick someplace nearby.
 When I visited in January, I stayed in St. Germain and it was lovely.
 Central to everything, super walkable, really safe, and plenty of cute cafes nearby.
+I’ve highlighted that neighborhood in the map above.
+You can see it’s just south of the Louvre, near the Centre Pompidou, close to the Luxembourg Gardens, and right near the start of the Champs Élysées.

 Try and speak at least a little French